 - BAC 0.45: Usually fatal

-Breathalyzer: How Long Will Alcohol Stay in Your System?
+Breathalyzer: How Long Will Alcohol Stay in The System?

 About nine-tenths of an alcoholic beverage consumed by a person is metabolized (broken down chemically).
 However, about one-tenth leaves the body through the sweat and breath.
 Interestingly, alcohol can be present in the hair follicles for up to 3 months.

 The body can metabolize alcoholic beverages at a rate of 0.015 BAC per hour.
 So, if a person’s BAC is 0.08 (which is the legal limit for driving), it will take more than 5 hours to eliminate the drink entirely.
 A breathalyzer measures the blood alcohol concentration from a sample of the person’s breath.
 A breathalyzer test can be positive for up to 12 hours after an alcoholic drink is consumed.